History of PNS in North America

 By 1965 Mighty 150 was a major product in the Japanese concrete industry.
 Kao brought the product to the US through a joint venture with ICI in 1970.
 ICI manufactured the product in the mid 70’s but never achieved the large volumes that they expected.
 ICI stopped production and had the product toll manufactured by Boremco in Massachusetts.
 This put a fourth company into production of PNS in North America.

 Also in the 1970’s a retired technician from Nopco worked with Handy Chemical to develop PNS in Canada.
 Handy was a floor cleaning and detergent company, but took to the PNS business rapidly and quickly became the fifth manufacturer of PNS in North America.
+In the earkt 2000’s Ruetgers purchased Handy Chemicals and changed their name except in the U.S. Ruetgers is currently owned by Rain CII of India.

 Today the methods for manufacturing PNS are relatively standard.
 Specific nuances in temperature and ingredient ratios will vary from one manufacturer to the other, but the base product is relatively the same.
 Outside the US, BASF and Kao remain the major manufacturers of PNS.
 Clariant and Huntsman have purchased PNS plants through their acquisitions.
 There are various small manufacturers in Eastern Europe, India and China.